Table of Contents

 “– The Blood Child kills me.”

-I stared, wondering if I should feel shocked.
-But I didn’t know how to feel shocked when I didn’t know what to make of it at all.
+I stared, trying to digest the words.
 “But why?”
 I said.
 “Does the Blood God, like… control them?”

 “It’s, it’s more complicated than that.
 During the Ravelling, the gods put part of their souls into us.
 That’s why it’s called the Ravelling, actually – because the threads of the gods’ souls are tangled together with the threads of our own souls.”

 “I thought ‘ravelling’ meant picking something apart, not tangling it together.”